sandy-sp/gittxt/docs/api-reference/index.md

 # 📡 API Reference Overview

-The Gittxt API Plugin provides a RESTful interface for scanning GitHub repositories, uploading ZIP archives, and retrieving results programmatically.
+The Gittxt API Plugin provides a versioned RESTful interface for scanning GitHub repositories, uploading ZIP archives, and retrieving results programmatically.
+All routes are prefixed under `/v1`.

 This section documents the available endpoints, input models, and expected responses.